i-love-flamingo/flamingo-commerce/price/Readme.md

 // 10% discount
 discountedRowPrice := rowPrice.Discounted(10.0)

-// What needs to be payed:
+// What needs to be paid:
 priceToPay := discountedRowPrice.GetPayable()

-// what needs to be payed by item() singleItemsPrices := discountedRowPrice.SplitInPayables(10)
+// what needs to be paid by item() singleItemsPrices := discountedRowPrice.SplitInPayables(10)

 // you can also set price from float: